bulwark-crypto/carver-blockchain-framework/README.md

 Modify `.env` file and replace all "CHANGEME" lines with a random password.
 (This will be automated via a script in the future)

-Install docker and run: `docker compose up` (you can use `-d` option to run it in background)
+Install docker and run: `docker compose up -d` (you can remove `-d` option to run in the same terminal and Ctrl+C to stop the framework)

-This will start up all of the required Carver Framework services.
+# Development

+If you have `DEVELOPMENT=1` in .env file uncommented all services will run except Carver Framework contexts.
+This makes it easy to test spawn, restart and add new contexts as needed.

-You can now run the following commands on "reservation" container (These will be ran automatically in the future)
+You can use the following commands to pawn the basic namespaces.
+(These are all ran automatically without development flag)

-- `node src/start.js APP`
-- `node src/start.js API`
+- `docker-compose exec api bash -c "npx tsc && node src/start.js API"` - Start Reservation API server (On port 3001)
-- `node src/start.js SYNC` (This will require Bulwark chain to fully sync)
+- `docker-compose exec sync bash -c "npx tsc && node src/start.js SYNC"` - Start blockchain & data syncing.
+(This will require your chain to fully sync (See Logging and Monitoring section below.)

+# Logging and Monitoring

+## Debugging coin syncing

+- You can use `docker-compose exec bwk bulwark-cli getinfo` to check sync status
+- Look at logs with `docker logs -f bwk --tail 10`.
+(Replace bwk with your coin container name)
+- `docker-compose exec bwk bash -c "bulwark-cli stop && bulwarkd -reindex"` to reindex bwk in case of an error (On your next restart the chain will start from beginning)

+---

 # Frontend Contexts